liuyunxiong/rtmpsharp/readme.md

 objects*.

-The `SerializationContext` isolates different serialization domains to prevent attacks from untrusted servers and prevents issues related to two distinct objects from different domains having the same network type name (eg, a `ServiceStatus` object from a video streaming service vs. a `ServiceStatus` object from a data service).
+The `SerializationContext` isolates different serialization domains to prevent attacks from untrusted servers.
+It also negates issues that occur when there is only a single global context: if two different domains (eg, twitch.tv and astralfoxy.com) both have `ServiceStatus` objects, then it would be impossible to tell which one to use.
+The `SerializationContext` allows us to specify different objects for each context.

 ```csharp
 // method one: specify the types in the constructor